Ray somehow managed to land on his feet. He was thankful that the trees stopped him from crashing into the ground.

 Anger began to surpass his fear.
 The voices continued until he couldn’t take it anymore.

 “Ray...
-Just die already,” the illusion said one more time with a devilish smile, her cold and threatening laugh echoing in Ray’s ears.
+Just die already,” the illusion of the girl said one more time with a devilish smile, her cold and threatening laugh echoing in Ray’s ears.

 No longer able to contain his rage he let out a huge roar that echoed through the air.
 He would never forgive whoever pulled such a nasty trick.
 He hated it all and wanted all to disappear even if he had to smash it to pieces until his fist bled.

 “Don’t screw with me!” he yelled.

 Summoning his flames, he punched the crystallite with all of his might, the image of the small girl with brown hair becoming distorted within the cracks.
 The pillar he hit along with dozens of the ones surrounding it burst into pieces as his flames exploded wildly into the dark night sky.

 “Just face it, you have no choice but to lose to me!”
 Visola laughed maliciously.

 Pennie and Kaela were left to face Visola alone after they were separated from Ray.
 Sean was successfully able to negate her ability to manipulate their thoughts, but they still couldn’t do anything against her unpredictable moves.
 They had been fighting for several minutes without being able to land a single blow on Visola and Pennie no longer had Sean to help her because he ran out of power.
 Even Kaela couldn’t keep up, who had gone through more weapons than Pennie could count.
 She found herself wishing Ray was with them.
 If they hadn’t been separated, she believed that he would have been able to defeat Visola.

 “It’s a shame your little fire friend couldn’t make it.
 He was probably your only hope.”
 Visola smiled, “It’s a good thing I decided to separate you.”